opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 The `spam-detection-incremental-train` image will retrain the existing model with new data to improve its performance and adapt to evolving patterns.

 **To Verify Docker Images (Optional)**
+> Note: If you're confident in your images, feel free to skip ahead to pushing them to Knitfab. ([To Push Docker Images to Knitfab](#push-images))

 **1. Initial Training:**
 ```bash